 Which Jungle Scout to buy?

 Jungle Scout is an essential tool for your success on Amazon as mentioned in this Jungle Scout review.
 It will cut your product research time and allow you more free time to do other important activities required for your business.
-I recommend the Jungle Scout and Extension $69 plan; it comes with web application and Chrome extension.
-This plan covers all required product research tools and save your money from buying any other product research software tool.
+I recommend the Jungle Scout and Extension $69 plan; it comes with a web application and Chrome extension.
+This plan covers all required product research tools and saves you money from buying any other product research software tool.

-You could think Jungle Scout tool’s investment as a huge saver in compare to select and source a wrong product which will eventually not sell on Amazon.
-I think the monthly plan fee of $69 is worth of your investment into your Amazon business, but here is my deal.
+You could think of Jungle Scout tool’s investment as a huge saver in comparison to selecting and sourcing the wrong product which will eventually not sell on Amazon.
+I think the monthly plan fee of $69 is worth your investment into your Amazon business, but here is my deal.

 If you are ready to pay a yearly subscription upfront, you can save 30% off the annual subscription plan using my special discount offer.
-It will save you $177 yearly, and monthly you only pay $34 instead of paying $49 when you choose to pay yearly subscription upfront.
+It will save you $240 yearly, and monthly you only pay $49 instead of paying $69 when you choose to pay a yearly subscription upfront.